tannewt/wa-law.org/bill/2021-22/hb/1550/1/README.md

 2. Every distributor licensed under chapter 70.345 RCW may sell vapor products to retailers located in Washington only if the retailer has a current retailer's license under chapter 70.345 RCW.

+## Section 12
+> This section adds a new section to an existing chapter [82.25](/rcw/82_excise_taxes/82.25_tax_on_vapor_products.md).
+Here is the [modified chapter](rcw/82_excise_taxes/82.25_tax_on_vapor_products.md) for context.

+1. The legislature intends to create a tax credit so that vapor products taxed at the wholesale level under the law as it existed immediately before the effective date of this section are not also taxed in a retail sale under the provisions of this act.

+2. Except as provided in subsection (3) of this section, a tax credit is established and available to distributors with respect to vapor products:

+    a.
+In their possession on the effective date of this section on which tax was paid to the state by the distributor pursuant to the law as it existed immediately before the effective date of this section; or

+    b.
+Returned to the distributor by a retailer, other purchaser, or consignee, on or after the effective date of this section, if tax on the vapor products was previously paid by the distributor to the state pursuant to the law as it existed immediately before the effective date of this section.

+3. Nothing in this section authorizes a tax credit for vapor products that are expired, destroyed, unsellable, or that are not held for sale by the distributor and intended to ultimately be sold by a licensee at retail.

+4. Credit allowed under this section must be determined based on the tax rate in effect for the period for which the tax imposed by this chapter, for which a credit is sought, was paid.

+5. To be eligible for a tax credit under this section, a distributor shall apply for the credit to the department on a form and in a manner required by the department.
+The department may establish requirements related to distributors documenting and claiming a tax credit pursuant to this section in order to determine eligibility.

+## Section 13
+> This section adds a new section to an existing chapter [82.25](/rcw/82_excise_taxes/82.25_tax_on_vapor_products.md).
+Here is the [modified chapter](rcw/82_excise_taxes/82.25_tax_on_vapor_products.md) for context.

+1. A bundled transaction that includes a vapor product is subject to the tax imposed under this chapter on the entire selling price of the bundled transaction.

+2. The definitions in this subsection apply throughout this section unless the context clearly requires otherwise.

+    a.
+"Bundled transaction" means:

+        i.
+The sale of two or more products where the products are otherwise distinct and identifiable, are sold for one nonitemized price, and at least one product is a vapor product subject to the tax under this chapter; and

+        ii.
+A vapor product provided free of charge with the required purchase of another product.
+A vapor product is provided free of charge if the sales price of the product purchased does not vary depending on the inclusion of the vapor product provided free of charge.

+    b.
+"Distinct and identifiable products" does not include packaging such as containers, boxes, sacks, bags, and bottles, or materials such as wrapping, labels, tags, and instruction guides, that accompany the sale of the products and are incidental or immaterial to the sale thereof.

+## Section 14
+> This section adds a new section to an existing chapter [82.25](/rcw/82_excise_taxes/82.25_tax_on_vapor_products.md).
+Here is the [modified chapter](rcw/82_excise_taxes/82.25_tax_on_vapor_products.md) for context.

+1. The taxes imposed by this chapter do not apply to the sale of vapor products by an Indian retailer during the effective date of a vapor product tax contract subject to RCW 43.06.510 or a vapor product tax agreement under RCW 43.06.515.

+2. The definitions in RCW 43.06.505 apply to this section.

 ## Section 15
 > This section modifies existing section [82.32.145](/rcw/82_excise_taxes/82.32_general_administrative_provisions.md).
 Here is the [modified chapter](rcw/82_excise_taxes/82.32_general_administrative_provisions.md) for context.